danielmlow/tutorials/resources.md

 # Design
 - Typst: instead of latex, https://typst.app/
 - Canva: for nondesigners
 - Figma: for designers. modular, save section in one page and it populates everywhere.
 Prototype function for a demo since all pages are linked.
+- Miro: mind map, etc. Example: https://miro.com/app/board/uXjVKqp1I6U=/

 <!-- ----------------------------------------------------------------------------------------------------------------------------------------->